Litigation on the 2024 DOL Overtime Rule

 However, it remains possible that a federal court could prevent or delay the second phase from taking effect.
 Here is the latest update on the status of the litigation challenging the overtime rule.

-Three lawsuits challenging the legality of the overtime rule are pending in two federal courts in Texas, and the courts could issue rulings on these cases later this fall.
+Three lawsuits challenging the legality of the overtime rule are pending in two federal courts in Texas.
+One of the courts held oral arguments in two of the cases (which were consolidated) on Friday, November 8, and the courts could issue rulings on these cases later this fall.
 The U.S. Supreme Court’s July decision in Loper Bright v.
 Raimondo that limits federal agencies’ regulatory authority (see the Center’s analysis of the Loper Bright case) increases the likelihood that the courts could stop the rule from taking effect or force DOL to modify it.

 However, in September, the U.S. Court of Appeals for the Fifth Circuit ruled in Mayfield v.
 U.S. Department of Labor that DOL has the authority to set a salary threshold for FLSA exemption.
 The court considered Loper Bright as part of its analysis, but found that the language in FLSA granting DOL the authority to “define” and “delimit” the terms “administrative”, “executive”, and “professional” includes the authority to set a minimum salary threshold for exempt white-collar employees.
 This decision appears to undercut an assertion in a dissenting opinion from a 2023 U.S. Supreme Court case (Helix Energy Solutions Group v.
 Hewitt) in which Justices Brett Kavanaugh and Samuel Alito suggested that (even pre-Loper Bright) DOL may not have the authority to set a salary threshold for exempt employees.